MrGrappleMan/Fynelium/README.md

 Your username should be "a", use any password that you want to.
 If any other user is to be added, use (b,c...y,z)

 Automatic partitioning, free up space with delete all and encrypt your drive with the same password as your username.

-Connect to the internet and make your connection unmetered.
+Encryption is optional for servers.

 Begin installation.